-I assist executors with the often arduous process of collecting, valuing, protecting and liquidating the assets of the estate.
+Our firm assists executors with the often arduous process of collecting, valuing, protecting and liquidating the assets of the estate.
 You may have no idea of the value of your loved one’s estate until you are deep into the process.
-When needed, I can call upon accountants, financial advisors, real estate agents, property managers and other professionals to help with valuation of assets, including such unique properties as antiques, rare books, automobiles and other collectibles.
+When needed, we can call upon accountants, financial advisors, real estate agents, property managers and other professionals to help with valuation of assets, including such unique properties as antiques, rare books, automobiles and other collectibles.

 How are disputes handled?